9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```
 ::::

-Notice the type of the `colorCalc` field: it\'s a function.
+Notice the type of the `colorCalc` field: it's a function.
 It takes an
 `Int` and returns a tuple of `(CustomColor, Int)`.
 We create two
 `FuncRec` records: `plus5` and `always0`.
 Notice that the `colorCalc`
 for both of them will always return the color purple. `FuncRec` itself
 has no field to store the color in, yet that value somehow becomes part
 of the function itself.
 This is called a *closure*.
-Let\'s play with
+Let's play with
 this a bit:

 ``` screen